WIZARDOFTX5/Hypixel_Skyblock_Calcs/README.md

-somehow its more money than just leaving it on handle from the start???? idk man u can try this strat but maybe my code is wrong somehow im gonna explode
+somehow its more money than just leaving it on handle from the start???? idk man u can try this strat but maybe my code is wrong somehow im gonna explode both has the same profit per run if use mean values tho, idk what that means